 Data Analytics and Privacy (6 ec)

 In this course you analyse and discuss the legal and ethical aspects of business analytics and data science.
 One of the main themes in the course is the role of fundament rights and legal principles in the regulation of these issues, with a general focus on the right to privacy.

-Law and Ethics of Genetic and Reproductive Technologies (6 ec)
+Law and Ethics of Reproductive Technologies (6 ec)

 In this course you explore the legal-ethical dilemmas that are raised by technologies at the intersection between genetics and reproductive medicine.
 These technologies make it possible to assemble, genetically screen, choose and, possibly, even design one’s future children.
 How can societies decide who may access these technologies to create what kind of children?
 Topics include reproductive markets, prenatal testing, ‘designer babies’, reproductive tourism, and commercial surrogacy.

 For specific information about each course please visit our studyguide.

 Students from all faculties of VU University and of other universities can apply for this minor, if they have obtained 90 EC.
 For students from the faculty of Law this requirement does not apply.